-Mortgage rates have fallen to historic lows, but how for much longer?
-The question is a hot topic for many homeowners and hopeful first time buyers concerned about their repayments.
+Mortgage rates have fallen to one of the lowest points sine the millennium, but how for much longer?
+The question is a hot topic for many homeowners and hopeful first-time buyers concerned about their repayments.

 The base rate set by the Bank of England determines how expensive it is for banks to borrow money and is a major influence of the rates they, in turn, lend at.

 The base rate fell to a historic low of 0.1% in the midst of the covid pandemic.
 They are set to rise as the economy stabilises.